abilandz/PH8124/Lecture_6/Lecture_6.md

 IFS="$DefaultIFS" # revert back
 ```

 This is the frequently encountered case in practice, when a certain variable needs to be set only during the command execution.

-There exists a specialized syntax applicable to cover such uses cases:
+As we already saw, there exists a specialized syntax applicable to cover such uses cases:

 ```bash
 SomeVariable=someValue SomeCommand